avamandoli/avamandoli.github.io/_pages/visualization-blogs.md

 <img src="/images/gun_deaths_florida.png">

-2. This graph is really misleading because the Y axis is flipped.
+2) This graph is really misleading because the Y axis is flipped.
 It makes it look as if the number of murders committed using firearms decreased after the “Stand Your Ground” law passed.
 For context, the law “allows those who feel a reasonable threat of death or bodily injury to ‘meet force with force’ rather than retreat.”
 Gun deaths actually increased significantly after that law was passed.
 The data itself seems accurate, it’s just the presentation of it that makes it unintuitive and misleading.

 <img src="/images/stlprisonadmissions_graph.png">

-3. I filtered this data about St. Louis prison admission rates from a national dataset of US prison admissions by county.
-St. Louis is my hometown and I have seen the inequality between the city and the county firsthand.
-Redlining and discriminatory housing policies have contributed to the unequal distribution of resources to this day, which impacts community health metrics like prison admissions.
-This data visualization shows the discrepancy between prison admissions data in St. Louis County and St. Louis City across a selection of years they reported data for.
+3) I created this graph to visualize the discrepancy between prison admission rates in St. Louis City and County by filtering data from a national dataset of prison admissions by county.
+St. Louis City and County have historically been deeply unequal due to the redlining and discriminatory housing policies that determined their borders.
+This division of resources impacts community health metrics such as prison admissions to this day.
+This graph was creating using data about prison admissions per 10k residents in selected years they reported data.

 ```markdown
 #Load in packages